kaiguang/config/README.md

 ## BetterTouchTool

-Exported using the BetterTouchTool UI, only triggers, no settings.
+Exported using the BetterTouchTool UI, triggers and settings.

 Can be imported from the same BetterTouchTool UI.